How to See Segovia, the Best Day Trip from Madrid

 El Escorial, the Valley of the Fallen

 The bus ride takes you past El Escorial, the Valley of the Fallen.
-You can exit the main road for a closer look if you are driving.
+If you are driving, you can exit the main road for a closer look.

-From the road, you can see the monument to those who died during the Spanish Civil War between 1936-1939.
-It is said 40,000 people are buried here.
+From the road, you can see the monument to those who died during the Spanish Civil War between 1936 and 1939.
+It is said that 40,000 people are buried here.

-At 150 meters tall, the granite cross memorial is the largest cross in the world, weighing 200,000 tons.
+At 150 meters tall, the granite cross memorial is the largest cross globally, weighing 200,000 tons.

 Franco ordered the building of the cross and a basilica where he was buried.